HHTseng/pSNE/README.md

-# Generalized SNE
+# Power-Law SNE

-Perform an unsupervised dimensionality reduction of data using **power-law SNE, generalized SNE, spherical SNE, and t-SNE**.
+Perform an unsupervised dimensionality reduction of data using **power-law SNE, generalized SNE, spherical SNE, and t-SNE**, where the generalized SNE allows us to adjust the loss function from the Kullback–Leibler divergence to a general **alpha-divergence**.

 ## Getting Started